gecko0307/gscript3/README.md

 ## Embedding

-Gscript3 is not a DUB package yet, and the embedding API is unstable.
+Note: Gscript3 is not a DUB package yet; the embedding API is unstable.

 Basic script compilation and running:
 ```